shdown/luastatus/plugins/pipe/README.rst

 .. :X-man-page-only: :Copyright: LGPLv3
 .. :X-man-page-only: :Manual section: 7

 Overview
 ========
 **NOTE**: this is a legacy plugin.
 Please use ``pipev2`` plugin instead.
+However, it will never be removed in future versions for reasons of backward compatibility.

 This derived plugin monitors the output of a process and calls the callback function whenever it produces a line.